cicerohellmann/android-vcr-pattern/README.md

            .build()
    } else {
-       // No match found - throw exception or fall back throw NoMatchingResponseException("No recorded response found for request") }
+       // No match found - throw exception or fall back throw NoTapeFoundException("No recorded response found for request") }
    ```